-As in prior years, this policy generated discussion during 2009 budget deliberations.
-Unfortunately, the 2009 budget does not reflect a one-month operating reserve.
-It represents only a 0.2-month operating reserve, with the ending balance falling to an estimated \$4.0 million.
+As in prior years, this policy generated discussion during 2010 budget deliberations.
+Unfortunately, the 2010 budget represents only a 0.1-month operating reserve, with the ending balance falling to an estimated \$2.3 million.
 The Authority routinely manages well and holds expenses under appropriation.
-For 2009, an internal operating target of \$243.0 million has been established, which would result in a \$7.5 million reserve.
+For 2010, an internal operating target of \$220.9 million has been established, which would result in a \$7.3 million reserve.

-- (1) Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation. - (2) The overhead costs shall not exceed 15 percent of the total cost.
+(1) Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation.
+(2) The overhead costs shall not exceed 15 percent of the total cost.